 Can I enroll in a Bachelor’s, Master’s, or PhD program while working full-time?

-Plenty of schools offer flexible options for working adults.
-Part-time enrollment lets you take fewer classes each semester and stretch out your timeline.
+Yes.
+Plenty of schools offer flexible options.
+Part-time enrollment lets you take fewer classes each semester, and online programs add even more flexibility for juggling work and study.

 What are the differences between online and on-campus degree programs?

-Programmatic accreditation matters a lot in certain fields like nursing, engineering, and business.
-These specialized accreditations show that the programs actually meet the professional standards you’d expect.
+Regional accreditation is the gold standard for colleges and universities.
+Programmatic accreditation also matters a lot in certain fields like nursing, engineering, and business, as it shows the programs meet specific professional standards.